Ken Paxton: LGBT rights

 In June 2022, Paxton said he would defend state laws prohibiting sodomy or consensual same-sex sexual relationships if the Supreme Court precedent invalidating such laws, the Lawrence v.
 Texas decision, was overturned.
 On March 17, 2022, Paxton made a post on Twitter in which he referred to U.S. assistant secretary for health Rachel Levine – a trans woman — as a man.
 Twitter flagged the tweet for violating its conduct rules, but did not remove the post.
 The following day, Paxton tweeted a statement in which he again referred to Levine as a man, and stated that he was "exploring legal options" against Twitter.
-During that same month, according to a report by The Washington Post, Paxton's office requested a list of citizens who had changed their gender on their driver's licenses, circumventing the accepted procedure of contacting DPS' government relations and general counsel's offices by instead directly contacting the driver license division staff.
+During that same month, Paxton's office requested a list of citizens who had changed their gender on their driver's licenses, circumventing the accepted procedure of contacting DPS's government relations and general counsel's offices by instead directly contacting the driver license division staff.
 No reason was given for this request.
 In August, the data was provided to Paxton's office, despite that in November 2022, officials indicated the office had no such information.

+In May 2023, one of Paxton's Consumer Protection lawyers sent a letter to Dell Children's Medical Center in Austin demanding documents related to counseling and the use of puberty blockers for transgender youth, then did the same for Texas Children's Hospital in Houston three weeks later.
+Months later, he began investigating out-of-state entities for similar activities, including the Seattle Children's Hospital in Washington state, QueerMed in Georgia, and PFLAG Inc. in Washington D.C.
 In December 2023, the Texas attorney general's office was sued by Seattle Children's Hospital for having subpoenaed private medical information about any minors of Texas residence who may have received gender-affirming medical care.
 The AG's office responded that it was investigating the hospital for deceptive trade practices.
 The suit seeks to have the subpoena dismissed and alleges that Paxton overstepped his authority, requested information protected by federal and state law, violated Washington state's shield law, and that the subpoena is an effort to chill travel to Washington for medical care.
-Paxton was reported to have sought medical records of Texas youth from a Georgia clinic.
+In April 2024, Seattle Children's Hospital and Paxton reached a settlement in which the hospital agreed to withdraw its Texas business license and Paxton dropped his demand for records.

 Paxton sued to block Title IX guidelines which included sexual orientation and gender identity as prohibited discrimination in education.
 Judge Reed O'Connor blocked the guidance.

 Paxton sued to block a rule that required states to provide LGBTQ+ affirming placement for foster care youth.
-Judge Jeremy Kernodle blocked the rule. he also sued a doctor who provided gender-transitioning treatment under SB 14.
+Judge Jeremy Kernodle blocked the rule.
+He also sued a doctor who provided gender-affirming treatment under SB 14.